 6.23 NMWDF Core Strategy policy CS13: Climate change and renewable energy generation has an aspiration that a minimum of 10% renewable energy is provided for waste developments from decentralized and renewable sources.
-The original application did not include on site micro-renewables and the application does not propose to change this.
 Given the small-scale nature of the development and that it is not for a new or extended site, the proposal does not undermine this policy.